wp-cli/wp-cli/README.md

 ## Installing

 The recommended way to install WP-CLI is to download the Phar build, mark it executable and place it in your PATH.
+See also our documentation on [alternative installation methods](http://wp-cli.org/docs/installing/).

 Before you install though, please make sure your environment meets the minimum requirements: